sixkey/py-scripts/viminidb/README.md

 ## Scripting system

-Any query as a plain text saved as .mndb in the scripts folder can be run using
+Any query as a plain text saved as .mndb in the scripts folder can be run using:

 ```
 viminidb -us _script_name_
 ```

-If you run any query using -rs _script_name_ that query will be and save with that name
+You can record any query using [-rs _script_name_] flag.
+The following command will run the script at first, then save it to "hello_world.mndb" in scripts folder.

 ```
 viminidb -rs "hello_world" "create helloworld lines[str] >> insert 'hello' >> insert 'world'"
 ```

-The script will be saved as hello_world.mndb in the scripts folder.

 Running